praveen00219/Expense-Tracker-MERN/README.md

 ### Signup:

--Visit the signup page (/signup).
+- Visit the signup page (/signup).
--Enter your name, email, and password.
+- Enter your name, email, and password.
--Verify your email by clicking the link sent to your inbox.
+- Verify your email by clicking the link sent to your inbox.

 ### Login:

--Visit the login page (/login).
+- Visit the login page (/login).
--Enter your email and password.
+- Enter your email and password.
--You will be redirected to the dashboard upon successful login.
+- You will be redirected to the dashboard upon successful login.

 ### Dashboard:

--View your total expenses and categorized breakdowns.
+- View your total expenses and categorized breakdowns.
--Add new expenses using the expense form.
+- Add new expenses using the expense form.
--Delete expenses by clicking on trash icon.
+- Delete expenses by clicking on trash icon.
--Filter expenses by date or category.
+- Filter expenses by date or category.
--Export expenses to a CSV file.
+- Export expenses to a CSV file.

 ### Logout: